-Travelling brings you closer with (and sometimes further apart from) your companions and even helps you build friendships across the world.
-But most importantly, it brings a lot more meaning to the little lives we have grown so accustomed to.
+Travelling brings you closer to, and sometimes further apart from, your companions.
+It also helps you build friendships across the world.
+But most importantly, it brings a lot more meaning to the lives we are accustomed to.

 I hope the tips and tricks section will help you with your travelling plans.
-I have also shared a couple of tales – some good, some bad, and some just plain hilarious.
+I have also shared some travel anecdotes – some good, some bad, and some just plain hilarious.

 Travelling awakens the dreamers, thinkers and believers in us.
-And I hope The Travelling Squid can help you do that, in some way or another.
+I hope The Travelling Squid can be of help, in some way or another.

-P.S) If you’re wondering what’s the significance of the date ’19 June 2009′ on the logo, it’s the date when I first arrived in India.
-And that started off, a lifetime of travelling.
+*If you’re wondering what’s the significance of the date ’19 June 2009′ on the logo, it’s the date when I first arrived in India.
+That sparked off a lifetime of travelling.